o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/debugging.md

 1. Follow the same steps that you use to debug any other Script Canvas graph.
 The debugger records the graph's operations when the graph becomes active during gameplay.

-## In\-Game Debugging
+## In-Game Debugging

-For in\-game debugging, you use the Script Canvas debugger to connect to a running game launcher.
+For in-game debugging, you use the Script Canvas debugger to connect to a running game launcher.

 **To debug a running game**

 1. Run `GridHub.exe` from from your build directory \(for example, `build/bin/profile/GridHub.exe`\).
 GridHub is the network environment that provides connectivity between O3DE and its tools.
 For more information, see [Using GridHub](/docs/userguide/gridhub-intro.md).
 **Note**
-GridHub must be active for non\-editor targets to appear in the **Live** tab.
+GridHub must be active for non-editor targets to appear in the **Live** tab.

 1. Run the launcher for your game.